 The Group is exposed to displaced commercial risk in the event of having equity of IAH profit rates that are lower than market rates.
-The Group has mitigated this risk through the setting up of reserves that will be used in case of a drop in IAH profit rates.
-The policies and procedures for displaced commercial risk are formulated and implemented at the segment level (Pakistan and Bahrain).
+The policies and procedures to manage displaced commercial risk are formulated and implemented at the segment level (Pakistan and Bahrain).